violenttestpen/violenttestpen.github.io/_posts/2021-04-27-htb-cyber-apocalypse-ctf-2021.md

 }
 ```

-As we will revisit in the next section, we need the number of pies to be `21` before we proceed to `stare()`.
+As we will find out in the next section, we will need the number of pies to be `21` before we proceed to `stare()`.
 This option simply drops any number of pies, instead of adding them.
-So it seems that we cannot increase the number of pies in this function.
+So it seems that we cannot increase the number of pies this way.
 Or can we?

 Recall that `"%d"` in scanf reads in a signed integer, compared to `"%u"` which reads in an unsigned integer, so technically speaking we can provide a negative number so that instead of dropping `x` number of pies, we're adding by the same amount instead.
 Hence, to hit `21` pies, we need to drop _10 - 21 =_ `-11` pies in total.